MKT 501 - Marketing Environment

-Course Description: The course examines various communication modes available to reach out to the target customer as well as planning and execution of promotional programs, strategy development, segmenting and positioning.
+The course examines various communication modes available to reach out to the target customer as well as planning and execution of promotional programs, strategy development, segmenting and positioning.
 In addition, the course will examine elements of the marketing communications mix, the latest trends and tools that are used in integrated marketing communications.
 Students will gain knowledge on how to design promotion campaigns, public relations, cause related marketing, crisis management, social media marketing, and search engine optimization for products and services.
-Prerequisites: MKT 521.

 MKT 569 - Interactive and Digital Marketing

-Course Decription: This course integrates social media, search marketing, e-commerce, and mobile, other emerging formats of digital Marketing .
+This course integrates social media, search marketing, e-commerce, and mobile, other emerging formats of digital Marketing .
 Students will gain an understanding of how to apply these formats to achieve business objectives and how to assess emerging trends.
 Contemporary challenges surrounding acquiring customers, generating leads, customer loyalty, brand building, customer relationships, analytics, and analyzing consumer behavior in the digital marketplace will be investigated.
 Current professional and scholarly literature will be utilized.
-Prerequisites: MKT 521.

 MKT 570 - Marketing Analytics & Intelligence